 Bunkhouse Studios Membership Guidelines

 Welcome to the Bunkhouse!
 We are happy to have you join us for our Monthly Studio Memberships/Day Passes.
 Your membership begins when you register, please let us know at the end of your month if you’d like to renew.
 We ask that you read through the guidelines below to understand studio guidelines.
+Note: when your membership has lapsed please remove all items from your locker and clean it out, and remove all work from both your personal shelf area and anywhere else in the studio.
+Items left beyond 14 days will used for the community.

 HOURS AND CONTACT INFORMATION